Last Updated: February 2026

 5-Channel 360° Dash Cam with WiFi and Night Vision

-Motorists who need complete coverage and easy access to footage will appreciate the 5-channel 360° dash cam, which records front, inside, rear, left, and right views in simultaneous 1080p.
-You’ll get adjustable front lenses to fine-tune perspectives and true 360° protection with no blind spots.
-Built-in Wi‑Fi and the free 6 Detective app let you view, download, edit, and share clips from iOS or Android.
-Loop recording, a G-sensor that locks collision files, and a 24-hour parking monitor handle continuous protection.
-Interior infrared LEDs plus HDR improve night clarity.
-Installation is simple, and manufacturer support covers warranty needs.
+For drivers who want full 360° coverage without a complicated setup process, this 5-channel dash cam delivers clean, simultaneous 1080p recording across front, inside, rear, left, and right views.
+Adjustable front lenses let you fine-tune the field of view to match your windshield mounting position — a practical feature that most 5-channel systems at this level don’t offer.
+Built-in Wi‑Fi and the free 6 Detective app let you view, download, edit, and share clips directly from iOS or Android.
+Loop recording, a G-sensor for automatic collision clip locking, and a 24-hour parking monitor handle continuous protection without manual intervention.
+Interior infrared LEDs combined with HDR processing keep night footage clear in parking lots and low-lit roads.
+Installation is straightforward, and manufacturer support covers warranty needs.

 - Channels:5-channel (front, inside, rear, left, right)